-Professor Paul Crawford tells his story of how he was recovered while facilitating a Creative Practices for Mutual Recovery class.
+Professor Paul Crawford tells his story of how he recovered while facilitating a Creative Practices for Mutual Recovery class.

 Recovery in a traditional sense is when somebody identified as having a need or being 'ill' is recovered by whatever means – in mental health, this is often through creative practices.
-This approach often overlooks hard-pressed informal carers and health, social care and education personnel, who may also need to 'recover' or be 'recovered' in terms of their own mental health and wellbeing – this is where mutual recovery comes in.
+This approach often overlooks hard-pressed informal carers and health, social care and education personnel, who may also need to 'recover' or be 'recovered' in terms of their own mental health and well-being – this is where mutual recovery comes in.

 As the leading researcher for both pieces of research into mutual recovery through creative practices, I did not anticipate any kind of recovery would happen to me!
 I was just the research leader, right?

 I had recently endured multiple and far-reaching bereavements that meant I lost most of my family and I greatly empathised with the people with dementia and their carers taking part in our new study.
 Their personal struggle with memory, identity and day-to-day connectedness chimed with the void in my life.

 In an exploratory phase of creating art on the first day, I found myself picking up a piece of double-sided colour paper and gradually tearing it in a circular motion, watching it form a spiral reaching down towards the floor.
 In the middle, I ripped out the last piece of paper and held it between my thumb and finger.

 I looked at it but didn’t quite know what it might mean.
 I gathered up the square of paper and placed it back on the table.
 Now the sheet of paper is presented as a vortex with a hole in the middle.
 I looked at it and, once again, wondered what to do with the tiny scrap of paper that I held.
 I decided to place it on one side of the 'vortex' as if it were coming out or just escaping it.

 I thought nothing more of this spontaneous and rather pleasing creation and continued with the rest of the activities.